 The goal of breast cancer surgery is to remove the entire tumor from the breast.

 Some of the lymph nodes from the underarm area (axillary nodes) may also be removed to see if they contain cancer cells.

 There are 2 basic types of breast cancer surgery:

 The goal of radiation therapy is to kill any cancer cells that might be left in or around the breast after surgery.
 These cells are too small to see on scans or to be measured with lab tests.

 Learn about the side effects of radiation therapy.

 Learn about emerging areas in radiation therapy.

-In women with large tumors who need a mastectomy, chemotherapy is sometimes used before surgery (called neoadjuvant chemotherapy).
-Neoadjuvant chemotherapy may shrink the tumor enough that a lumpectomy becomes an option.
+In women with large tumors who need a mastectomy, chemotherapy may be used before surgery (called neoadjuvant chemotherapy).
+Neoadjuvant chemotherapy may shrink the tumor enough so a lumpectomy becomes an option.

 Learn about chemotherapy drugs.